CoderDojoDC/CoderDojoDC.github.io/about/index.md

 title: 'About'
 layout: default
 ---
-## About CoderDojo and CoderDojoDC
+# About
+Our meetings are free and open to all children.
+Children 12 and under must bring a parent/grown-up, but we strongly encourage all parents to stay and help out.

-### The best way to learn more is to watch a video:
+The best way to learn more is to watch a video:

 <div class="youtube-wrapper">
 <iframe src="//www.youtube.com/embed/z_gcHGa8J1E" frameborder="0" allowfullscreen></iframe>